Open Surgery, social practice in Toronto 2001

 06 Open Surgery Image

 Open Surgery is a collaborative project between Oreet Ashery and Svar Simpson, curated by FADO.
-The project is a reflection on the self-help and new age industry, questioning the parameters of art as a social interaction rather than a visual experience.
-It was presented as an interactive performance installation in an empty open-plan office in Toronto.
+The project is a reflection on the self-help and new age industry, questioning the parameters of art as a social and visual practice.
+It was presented as an interactive performance installation in a large empty open-plan office in Toronto.

 One large social space was the ‘Waiting Room’, set up like a day centre where people could spend time with activities such as juicing, hair cutting, massage, a wish wall, etc.